A writing tool for nursing essays

 A sample opening paragraph

-Here is the kind of opening the pipeline produces for a clinical question essay on whether early mobilization reduces ICU-acquired weakness in mechanically ventilated adults.
+Here is the kind of opening this workspace helps you draft for a clinical question essay on whether early mobilization reduces ICU-acquired weakness in mechanically ventilated adults.

 ICU-acquired weakness is a common and consequential outcome of prolonged mechanical ventilation, and the evidence base for early mobilization as a preventive intervention has grown substantially since Schweickert et al. (2009).
 This essay addresses the PICO question: in mechanically ventilated adults (P), does early physical therapy and mobilization (I) compared with standard care (C) reduce the incidence of ICU-acquired weakness at hospital discharge (O)?
 Drawing on randomized trials and a recent Cochrane review, the essay argues that early mobilization is associated with shorter duration of delirium and improved functional status at discharge, though the evidence for long-term functional benefit remains less consistent.
 Implications for bedside practice and nursing-led mobilization protocols are discussed in the final section.